rsms/estrella/README.md

   This is important if your program relies on exclusive access to resources like TCP ports or UNIX sockets.
 - Secondary subprocesses spawned by a running process are always terminated when the process Estrella controls is terminated.
-This guarantee only applies to OSes that support signalling process groups (most POSIX OSes like Linux, macOS, BSD, etc.)
+This guarantee only applies to OSes that support signaling process groups (most POSIX OSes like Linux, macOS, BSD, etc.)

 "run" can be configured to run arbitrary commands by specifying `run` in your config.